kickinattech/kickinattech/README.md

 - 🔭 Currently working in TechOps (cloud architecture & design, cybersecurity and devOps) at [Rencore.com](https://www.Rencore.com).
 - 👨‍💻 I’m currently working on and building *proprietary source code / systems* in my current role.
 Hence why things are not appearing on GitHub.
-- 💬 Areas that I am focused and interested in are Azure architecture & design, cybersecurity and devOps.
+- 💬 Areas that I am focused on and interested in are Azure architecture & design, cybersecurity and devOps.

 Credits:
 Email icon created by Pixel perfect - Flaticon